athornton/containers-for-curmudgeons/talk.rst

 Choose things with Open Source licenses.
 Maybe not for the obvious reason.

-* Dependency on a commercial component instantly means our reach is restricted to that component's customers.
+* Dependency on a commercial component instantly means your reach is restricted to that component's customers.

- * If we Open Source our stuff, we're still just an add-on to their thing.
+ * Even if you Open Source your stuff, you're still just an add-on to their thing.

- * Then we have to deal with either telling the customer how to configure the thing, or we have to sell a prebundled thing, and ugh.
+ * Then you have to deal with either telling the customer how to configure the thing, or you have to sell a prebundled thing, and ugh.

-* The bother and hassle of dealing with license management, especially inside a containerized environment, makes that a nonstarter.
+* The bother and hassle of dealing with license management, especially inside a containerized environment, makes that a nonstarter, especially when it needs its own black-box license manager node.

-* A containerized application is very likely to have highly elastic sizing :raw-role:`&mdash;` if it isn't Open Source, either you have a difficult licensing model, or you pay way, way too much.
+* A containerized application is very likely to have highly elastic sizing :raw-role:`&mdash;` if it isn't Open Source, either you will have a complicated, difficult-to-comprehend licensing model, or you will pay way, way too much.
+Or both.

-* Some people believe Larry Ellison has enough yachts already.
+* There are some people, and I'm not naming any names here, who believe Larry Ellison has enough yachts already.

 :data-y: r0